ZAPtronCoder/RANDOM-STUPID-IDEAS/Syndictive/SYN Iron's update.md

+## Idea for an Update to *Syndictive*
+This update would add ***Iron's Spells and Spellbooks***.

+# Overview and ToDo
-Would completely remove the original content of the mod, if not leaving some things behind.
+Update would completely remove the original content of the mod, if not leaving some things behind.
 - This would include:
   - Removing all existing spells.
   - Removing all of the bosses.